FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 - - -
 ###Notes

+A drug interaction can be enough to cause severe and even fatal adverse effects.

+The number of marketted drugs is always growing, as the number of prescribed drugs per patient.
+Our knowledge of the potential interactions is also each year more acute.
+The number of possible interactions is quickly growing: computerized processing of interactions is a much needed tool to help practitioners in their day-to-day practice.

-??Use elderly persons instead of older people??
+??Use elderly persons instead of older people?? -> "elderly" (not elderly people) is the MeSH term for old people.

 When FreeMedForms was started a special attention was paid to DDI management.
-We identified many sources freely available and compiled them into one unique database.
+We identified non-conflicting sources freely available and compiled them into one unique database.

-We also found governemental drug databases that are compiled in the same database (using our tool FreeToolBox).
-We have processed databses from France, USA, Canada, Belgium, South Africa, Portugal and Brazil.
-Some of them are still in developement
-??Which ones are still in development??

-This work was the starting point of FreeDiams.
+This work was the starting point of FreeDiams in 2008.
 FreeDiams is the FreeMedForms prescriber built as a standalone application.
 FreeDiams can communicate with external EMRs through XML exchange files.

 !